mjordan/islandora_bagger/README.md

 ## REST interface usage (experimental)

 Islandora Bagger can also create Bags via a simple REST interface.
 It does this by receiving a `PUT` request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header and by receiving a YAML configuration file as the body of the request.
-Using this information, it adds the request to a queue, from where the Bag is created in a scheduled job.
+Using this information, it adds the request to a queue (see below).

-During this scheduled job, Islandora Bagger processes the queue.
-For each entry in the queue, it fetches the files and other data from the Islandora instance.
+Islandora Bagger processes the queue by inspecting each entry and fetching the files and other data from the Islandora instance required to create the object's Bag.

 To use the REST API